b-u-g-g/Finance-RAG-LLM/README.md

 # Mutual Fund Advisory Chatbot Application

 **Developer**: Nishkka Upadhyaya
-**Deployment**: ChatGPT said:

-The app won’t deploy on Streamlit because Streamlit Cloud forces Python 3.13, which is incompatible with the mftool package. <br>
+**Deployment**: The app won’t deploy on Streamlit because Streamlit Cloud forces Python 3.13, which is incompatible with the mftool package. <br>

 ## Objective